0xKale/mw2degentool/README.md

 - Updated values to new version of MW2!
 (2023 update)
 - Removed old mouse hook that 1:1 mouse sens (🤮)
 - Currently removed intervention no scope on acog
-- Added FovScale native to Mw2 (native 1:1 mouse sens)
+- Added FovMin native to Mw2 (native 1:1 mouse sens)
 - Changed GUI slightly and added Github link
 - Sniping is weird, like as50 on mw3 pog or no pog?
-Effect from fov scale
+Effect from FovMin
 - Many thanks to Seppuku404 for helping me reverse MW2